 And as you continue on the plateau, you’ll come across many giant oak trees that are part of the Breite Oak Tree Reserve.
 Continue hiking until you reach blue pin #6.
 To get back to Sighisoara, backtrack the entire way.

-As you can see, there are so many amazing things to do in Sighisoara that you could stay a few days to see them all.
+As you can see, there are plenty of things to see in Sighisoara that you could stay a few days to enjoy them all.

-But if you plan to spend only one day in Sighisoara or visit the city on a day trip, here is what I suggest.
-See the itinerary below and follow the numbered attractions in the interactive map.
+But if you plan on spending only one day in Sighisoara, follow my itinerary below and the numbered attractions on the interactive map.

 - See the displays at Muzeul De Istorie Sighișoara (History Museum)